Township (South Africa)

-In South Africa, the terms township and location usually refer to an under-developed, racially segregated urban area, from the late 19th century until the end of apartheid, which were reserved for non-whites, namely Black Africans, Coloureds and Indians.
+In South Africa, the terms township and location usually refer to an under-developed, racially segregated urban area, from the late 19th century until the end of apartheid, which were reserved for non-whites, namely Black South Africans, Cape Coloureds and Indian South Africans.
 Townships were usually built on the periphery of towns and cities.
 The term township also has a distinct legal meaning in South Africa's system of land title, which carries no racial connotations.

 Townships for non-whites were also called locations or lokasies in Afrikaans and are often still referred to as such in the smaller towns.
 The slang term "kasie / kasi", a popular short version of "lokasie" is also used.
 Townships sometimes have large informal settlements nearby.

 History

 Early development

 During 1900–1950 (roughly), the majority of the black population in the major urban areas lived in hostels or servants' accommodations, these were provided by employers, and the workers were mostly single men.
 In the period during and following World War II, urban areas of South Africa experienced a rapid period of urbanisation as the colour bar was relaxed due to the war.
 Neither employers nor the government built new accommodations or homes for the influx of new residents.
-This led to overcrowding, and poor living conditions, thus, contributing to high levels of crime and violence.
+This led to overcrowding, and poor living conditions, contributing to high levels of crime and violence.
 High rents and overcrowding led to land invasions and the growth of shack settlements, which were largely ignored by the government.

 By 1950, a large portion of the urban black population lived in townships.
 In 1950, upwards of 100,000 people were living in townships in the Witwatersrand area; 50,000 people lived in Cato Manor in Durban; and an estimated 150,000 black and coloured people lived in townships in Cape Town.

 Living conditions in the shack township settlements were poor, but they had some advantage over the other more established options, like hostels, of being cheap and largely unregulated by the apartheid-era South African Police.